Ellerbach/LegoTrain/Docs/Lego Infrared API doc.md

 ## Serial communication protocol

 The serial protocol is very similar to the HTTP one.
-Main difference is that only the page and the arguments are send and no security key is required.
+Main difference is that only the page and the arguments are send. and no security key is required.

 So a command looks like switch.aspx?si=0&md=0\r